Click on >> SITE MAP

 Check for Benefits, Pensions and Jobs at Department of Works and Pensions page.

-Inheritance Tax (IHT) In 2008 this was raised to £325,000 per person ( £650,000 for a couple).
-And is still the same in 2016.
-This now makes my section on Inheritance Tax (below) somewhat out of date, especially with regard to the Nil Rate Discretionary Trust, which was always a hassle to get almost the same result.
+Inheritance Tax (IHT) In 2020 this is £325,000 per person ( £650,000 for a couple).
+And a further £350,00 by residential property owners.
 It is tough on singles (and those fond elderly sisters who have lived in the same house (jointly owned) for many years and cannot legally be married).
 But it can be claimed retrospectively by widows and widowers.

 You can give away as much as you like during your life (** but see below re Benefits and Care) but the money would still be taxable if you do not survive seven years after the gift.
 If you survive over three years the percentage taken by the tax man is reduced.
 For example, if you gave £100,000 (and died) your heirs would have to pay £40,000 to the tax man.
 Between 2-4 years this would be reduced to £32,000.
 4 -5 years £24,000.
 5 - 6 year £16,000.
 6 - 7 years £16,000.
 Do check these figures as they are likely to change.